abc8747/isqx/docs/design.md

 `isqx` tries not to follow the patterns of existing units of measurement (UoM)
 libraries: it prioritises incremental adoption over runtime enforcement.

-It is inspired libraries like:
+It is inspired by libraries like:

 - [`annotated-types`](https://github.com/annotated-types/annotated-types) and
   [`fastapi`](https://github.com/fastapi/fastapi), which popularised the use of